marisoldelbrey/marisoldelbrey/README.md

-- 👋 Hi, I’m @marisoldelbrey
+- 👋 Hi, my name is Marisol.
+- 🇵🇷 I'm a Puerto Rican first-generation college student majoring in Philosophy and minoring in Data Analytics
-- 👀 I’m interested in: data science
+- 👀 I’m interested in data science and project management
-- 🌱 I’m currently learning: machine learning principles
+- 🌱 I’m currently a Break Through Tech AI Fellow at UCLA and applying my skills at Accenture
-- 💞️ I’m looking to collaborate on: projects and/or internships!
+- 💞️ I’m looking to collaborate on projects and/or opportunities for Summer 2024 internships!
-- 📫 How to reach me: delbrey@chapman.edu
+- 📫 Let's connect...delbrey@chapman.edu or https://www.linkedin.com/in/marisoldelbrey/

 <!---
 marisoldelbrey/marisoldelbrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.